- Search for a Leaflet

 Your doctor will work out the amount of sertraline (the dose) that is right for your child.
 The dose will be shown on the medicine label.

-Your doctor will probably recommend that your child has a low dose to start with.
-They may then increase the dose if necessary.
+Your doctor may suggest that your child has a low dose to start with.
+They may then increase the dose as your child gets used to the medicine, depending on how your child responds to it.

 It is important that you follow your doctor’s instructions about how much to give.